Don’t Let Water Ruin Your Prefab Chimney — Invest In A Quality Stainless Steel Or Copper Chase Cover

 The chase cover is the metal covering that acts as the crown on a prefab or factory-built chimney system.
 Without it, the chimney is wide open and an easy target for animals, birds, and water — and while these intruders can be damaging to masonry chimneys as well, they can rapidly destroy metal chimney systems.

-Some of the most obvious signs of a failing chase cover include:
+Following are some of the most obvious signs of a failing chase cover:

 - rust stains running down the chase of your chimney, on your roof, or down the side of your home